Watermelon Ginger Lemonade & 6 Reasons To Drink It Up!

 Stainless steel straws are another sturdy option for kids, families, parties and events.
 They have a more industrial/modern look, hold up for years and travel well.
-They are very easy to clean and you don't have to worry about breaking or splintering!
+They are very easy to clean and you don't have to worry about breaking!

 Now let's drink up!